Turned Down for a Business Loan to Fund Payroll?

 Steps in the payroll funding process:

-- The client delivers and completes work to its customer (account debtor) and generates an invoice for future payment
+- The client first delivers and completes work to its customer (account debtor) and generates an invoice for future payment

 - Bankers Factoring provides up to 92% cash advance the same day as approval